 One of the most prominent differentiating factors between open-ended and close-ended mutual funds is that the close-ended funds cannot be sold back to the mutual fund house.
 Rather, they are to be sold on the stock market at the prevailing rates for the share.

-Classification of Mutual Funds on the Basis of Asset Class
+Types of Mutual Fund Based on Asset Class

 Debt Mutual Funds park your money in fixed income securities such as treasury bills, bonds, and securities.
 The debt instruments include Fixed Maturity Plans (FMP), Short Term Plan, Liquid Funds, Monthly Income Plans, Gilt Fund, Long Term Bonds, and more.
 All the fixed income securities offer a fixed rate of interest and are bound by a predetermined maturity date.